 Birchenough Bridge is in Buhera District, Manicaland Province.
 It is the third longest single-arch span in the world, and as built in 1934.
 The bridge is about eight kilometers south of the junction of the Save River with the Odzi River and provides direct communication by the main road between Masvingo on the west and Chimanimani, Chipinge and Mutare to the east of the two rivers.
 The bridge was built to facilitate crossing the Sabi River for local residents, and aid in trade and improve communications with neighbouring countries.

 - Fee: An entrance fee is chargeable

-The Bierchnough Bridge was designed by Ralph Freeman, consulting engineer to the Beit Trust, who also designed the Sydney Harbour Bridge and the Beit Bridge over the Limpopo River.
-It was named after Sir Henry Birchenough who was the then Chairman of the Beit Railway Trust and President of the British South Africa Company who facilitated financially for the construction.
+The Birchenough Bridge was designed by Ralph Freeman, consulting engineer to the Beit Trust, who also designed the Sydney Harbour Bridge and the Beit Bridge over the Limpopo River.
+It was named after Sir Henry Birchenough who was the then Chairman of the Beit Railway Trust and President of the British South Africa Company who financially facilitated the construction.

 The cost of the bridge was approximately £150,000, and the building of the road approaches was undertaken by the Rhodesian Government.
-The Birchenough Bridge was opened on December 20, 1935, by Sir Herbert Stanley, GCMG, then Governor of Southern Rhodesia, present-day Zimbabwe.
+The Birchenough Bridge was opened on 20 December 1935, by Sir Herbert Stanley, GCMG, then Governor of Southern Rhodesia.
 Read More